vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/custom-log-provider.md

 }
 ```

 An `ILoggerProvider` is responsible for instantiation, configuration and shutdown/cleanup (via `IDisposable`) of one or more `ILogger` implementations.
-For example, an `ILoggerProvider` implementation for a database-based logger might do things like verify database connectivity, or ensure the existance of certain tables/views as part of startup.
+For example, an `ILoggerProvider` implementation for a database-based logger might do things like verify database connectivity, or ensure the existence of certain tables/views as part of startup.
 These types of tasks can (and should) be handled by the `ILoggerProvider` implementation, while the `ILogger` implementation is left to do what it does best (logging).

 Now that we’re familiar with the subject matter, we can break down our custom logger into two high level tasks: